Colored Milk Bottles

 Borden's, gallon, California, Owens-Illinois, 1963

 The F. E. Reed Glass Company also made a round, quart milk bottle with green glass.
 They were reportedly used by some dairies for eggnog and are even more scarce than the amber milk bottles.
 However we came across one 1937 reference that said one large eastern dairy was using green milk bottles for its vitamin D milk.
 Many dairies that used the green milk bottles also had amber milk bottles.
 The majority of dairies that used green milk bottles were located in the state of New York.
 The city of Rochester, New York had six dairies that used green milk bottles and in Buffalo, New York there were three dairies that used green milk bottles.
 Was there a competitive factor among dairies in these towns or was the Reed salesman in that area just very persuasive?
+Besides New York dairies we have also seen a green milk bottle from Alta Crest Farms of Spencer, Massachusetts and one from East End Dairy of Harrisburg, Pennsylvania.
 There were no dairies in California that used a green milk bottle.

 The only other glass company we are aware of that manufactured round, green milk bottles was the Owens-Illinois Glass Company.
 They made a green milk bottle for the Lang's Creamery of Buffalo, New York.
 The bottles we have seen have a 1932 date code and were made at the Owens-Illinois Glass Company factory in Fairmount, West Virginia.